tthorntone/AdNauseam-Wiki/Static-filter-syntax.md

 ##### Wildcard character `*`

 For the Adblock Plus like wildcard character `*`, uBlock Origin uses `/*` instead.
-This is due to uBlocks ability to read HOSTS files where a filter like '@@*arrow.gif' is a valid hostname.
+This is due to uBlocks ability to read HOSTS files where a filter like `@@*arrow.gif` is a valid hostname.
 So in this case use `@@/*arrow.gif` instead.
 The first filter will allow `http://some-arrow.gif` while the second filter will allow `http://anydomain.com/some-arrow.gif` See #997 for details.

 ##### Network filters options